nahmad2000/Digital-Image-Processing/Geometric Transformations/README.md

 ```bash
 python geometric_transformations.py
 ```
-The program will guide you through selecting a transformation and entering values.
+The program will guide you through selecting a transformation and entering values

 ## 📌 Requirements
 - Python 3.x